-Scott interviews Philip Rucker, co-author of the New York Times bestselling book “I Alone Can Fix It: Donald Trump’s Catastrophic Final Year” with his Washington Post colleague, Carol Leonnig, which details the ex-president’s willful dereliction of duty.
+Scott interviews Philip Rucker, co-author of the New York Times bestselling book “I Alone Can Fix It: Donald Trump’s Catastrophic Final Year” (affiliate link) with his Washington Post colleague, Carol Leonnig, which details the ex-president’s willful dereliction of duty.
 Their book opens at the very beginning of 2020 when the COVID pandemic arrives, carries through the January 6, 2021 insurrection, and ends with Joe Biden’s inauguration 14 days later.

 The book includes material from 140 sources, including cabinet members, senior administration officials, advisors, and a bizarre interview with Trump himself.
 “I Alone Can Fix It” gives readers a thorough behind-the-scenes look at Trump’s handling of the final year of his presidency.

 Philip talks to Scott about Trump’s reaction to January 6th and how Mike Pence fulfilled the President’s duties that day.

 Rucker set out to learn specifics about cabinet meetings with Trump.
 What was everybody saying around the table specifically?
 What were people writing in their diaries?
 What were people remembering?

 In this interview, Scott discusses the highlights of some of Rucker’s work and asks probing questions about the reception of this crucial information to voters.